HaddocktheHorrible/JoystickGremlin/importer_plugins/README.md

 Joystick Gremlin's importer feature allows users to populate VJoy bindings from program configuration files directly to the current profile.
 This capability is provided through the addition of program-specific importer plugins.
 Builtin plugins are made available to the user through a dropdown in the importer dialog window.
 User-made plugins may also be used by manually adding them to the list of know importers (through the "+" icon to the right of the importer selection drop-down) or by placing a copy of the importer within the "importer_plugins" folder under the Joystick Gremlin installation directory.

 Plugins are written in python.
 The rest of this document is intended to help guide users who wish to write their own importer plugins.
 The builtin `clod-import.py` and `xplane11-import.py` follow similar patterns as described here.
 The user may wish to "follow along" by opening either file.
+Many of the patterns are shared with exporter plugins.

 ## Premise